theforeman/theforeman.org/plugins/katello/3.14/installation/index.md

 ## Tuning options
 The Foreman installer supports automatic tuning of your environment using predefined tuning profiles.
 These tuning profiles are the result of a culmination of extensive learning from Foreman environments deployed at scale in large user environments.

-When the foreman-installer is run, it is deployed with a predefined tuning profile named `default`.
-The definition of the `default` profile can be found in `/usr/share/foreman-installer/config/foreman.hiera/tuning/common.yaml`.
+When the foreman-installer is run, it is deployed with a `default` predefined tuning profile.
 Other than the default tuned profile, foreman-installer supports 4 different tuning profiles:

   * medium
   * large
   * extra-large
   * extra-extra-large

-Definitions of various tuning profiles can be found in this directory `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes/`.
 Based on your environment needs, use one of the tuning profiles (`medium`, `large`, `extra-large`, `extra-extra-large`) in the installer.
 For example, `medium` profile can be applied like:

 ```bash
 foreman-installer --tuning medium